 3. Portion control:

-Fat loss is achieved by consuming less calories than expenditure regardless of food quality(1).
-In saying that, there are essential macro and micro nutrients that should be met - check out ‘The Perfect Diet’ to read about what the best diet for you is.
+Fat loss is achieved by consuming fewer calories than expenditure regardless of food quality.
+In saying that, there are essential macro and micronutrients that should be met - check out ‘The Perfect Diet’ to read about what the best diet for you is.
 With that, your body doesn’t recognise food as good or bad but rather for its macronutrient value so there are no foods that you ‘can’t’ have.
 You can enjoy foods your partner loves and one way to do this is portion control.
 While you might not be able to share a packet of Tim Tams watching a movie you can integrate a reasonable portion into your daily intake needs with flexible dieting.
 Likewise, you may not be able to eat a whole pizza and adequately meet your requirements but you can always incorporate 3 or so slices without jeopardising progress.

-4. Make partner friendly meals:
+4. Make partner-friendly meals:

 When you’re eating for fat loss according to your caloric and macronutrient intake goals daily with flexible dieting you have the flexibility to be able to create your meals to preference.
 So choose meals that your partner will enjoy too and not even feel as though they’re affected by your quest for fat loss.
 Some of our client family favourites include homemade tacos, burgers, pizzas and pasta.
 Check them out:

 While you're on your body transformation journey don't wing nights out, factor them into you goal intake requirements and pre-plan according to the details of the day/night to avoid deviation.
 Whether you have plans or just know yourself well enough to know you don't do well with the weekend's pre-planning can, for the most part, eliminate any derailing possibilities.